-"Command Aharon and his sons, saying, 'This is the law of the burnt-offering.
-It is the burnt offering that remains on the flame...'"
+"Command Aharon and his sons, saying: This is the law of the olah-offering.
+It is the olah-offering [that remains] on the flame..."
 (6:2)

-The words "this," "the" and "that" are qualifications.
+The Gemara states that the words "this," "the" and "that" are qualifications.
 The Hebrew term for "qualifications" is synonymous with "narrowing" or "lowering."
-(Gemara)